Bedbugs on bed

 Bedbugs are insects that feed on blood, especially human blood, feeding every 5 days on average using a proboscis through which they pierce the skin of their host and inject an anaesthetic.
 They live as close to us as possible so that they're never far from their food, despite being able to survive for prolonged periods without eating.

-Identifying bedbugs
+Identifying Bedbugs

 Although visible to the naked eye, bedbugs are good at hiding.
-They get their name from living in beds where humans spend the night.
+They get their name from living in beds, where humans spend the night.
+Bedbugs are nocturnal, coming out at night when people are asleep to feed.
+They have a needle-like mouth to pierce human skin, and in our experience you generally won't feel a bedbug bite.

 Why Bedbugs Infest Homes